Skip to main content

 Ehsan M. Kermani

-This guide walks through serving Llama 3 models with MAX Serve, from local testing to production deployment on major cloud platforms.
+This tutorial shows you how to serve Llama 3 with an OpenAI-compatible endpoint, from local testing to production deployment on major cloud platforms.
 You'll learn to automate the deployment process using Infrastructure-as-Code (Iac) and optimize performance with GPU resources.

-MAX Serve provides a streamlined way to deploy large language models (LLMs) with production-ready features like GPU acceleration, automatic scaling, and monitoring capabilities.
-Whether you're building a prototype or preparing for production deployment, this guide will help you set up a robust serving infrastructure for Llama 3.
+MAX provides a streamlined way to deploy large language models (LLMs) with production-ready features like GPU acceleration, automatic scaling, and monitoring capabilities.
+Whether you're building a prototype or preparing for production deployment, this tutorial will help you set up a robust serving infrastructure for Llama 3.

 The tutorial is organized into the following sections: